Blogs | Dubai City Guides

 Understanding how to access quality healthcare is an important factor when relocating abroad.
 For anyone considering Dubai, the good news is that the city not only offers a high standard of medical care in state-of-the art facilities, but that improving residents’ health and wellbeing is also a government priority1.

-In order to ensure that you and your family have access to Dubai’s healthcare, it’s important to familiarise yourself with some of the specific rules and regulations that apply.
+Get to know Dubai’s healthcare system, in order to ensure that you and your family have access to Dubai’s healthcare, it’s important to familiarise yourself with some of the specific rules and regulations that apply.

 Accessing Dubai’s healthcare system

 Since Dubai’s Health Authority (DHA) implemented its new healthcare insurance scheme, expats can choose between a wide network of private hospitals and treatment centres.
 Dubai’s public hospitals are also now starting to accept private health insurance patients for medical treatment, a service that was previously only available to nationals or those holding a DHA health card.

 Expats wanting to use public hospitals should apply for a health card2 from the Department of Health and Medical Services (DOHMS).
 Even if you have health insurance, the annual DHA health card is still worth applying for, as it entitles all residents to low-cost in-patient and outpatient medical and emergency treatment at public hospitals and clinics.
 The annual cost for an expat ranges from AED120 (US$33) to AED320 (US$87) depending on age.

 For primary care, it is not necessary to register to see one of the many GPs located in medical centres, which are often based within hospitals and clinics.
 While you can visit different doctors, it’s a good idea to stick with the same GP so that they become familiar with your medical history.